 - Trash bins are also something to keep in mind during the holidays.
 We tend to cook and eat a lot of delicious meals in this period and that’s exactly when rodents are starving the most.
 It’s very common for mice and rats to be looking for such easy pickings in your trash bins, so make sure you’re not leaving too much food leftovers lying around.
 Take care of your trash regularly and in an orderly fashion.
 Also, keep all food leftovers stashed away in plastic and air-tight bags so that they don’t attract any pests.

 If you face any such situations you should be ready to combat the pests as quickly as possible.
 Always wear protective gear such as rubber gloves, a mask, and so on, and always have a rodent or insect repellent in hand.
 Make sure to do those checks sooner rather than later, since you don’t want to have to deal with a termite or silverfish infestation on the day before Christmas.
 Also, as we mentioned, make sure to do it all outside of your home.

-- Rid your basement and attic of bugs and rodents long before the holidays.
-The winter is a time when a lot of pests try to hide in our warm homes so don’t let them get inside in the first place
+- Rid your attic and basement of bugs and rodents long before the holidays.
+The winter is a time when a lot of pests try to hide in our warm homes so don’t let them get inside in the first place.

 If you’ve made sure that your home stays pest-free throughout the year and if you are well-prepared to fight surprising pest presence during the holidays, you should have a great, pleasant and care-free time this December!